galcerte/masters/README.md

 keep an eye on what my supervisors will publish.

-I am content with its formatting and the grade I got, however I still feel like I could do some tinkering with the "delivery".
-By this, I mean that I'm very intrigued by org-mode, and I might just end up reformatting this thesis into an org file with all the code I used in chunks.
+I am content with its formatting and the grade I got, however I still feel like I could do some tinkering with the delivery.
+By this, I mean that I'm very intrigued by [Org-mode](https://orgmode.org/index.html), and I might just end up reformatting this thesis into an org file with all the code I used in chunks.
 I also plan to clean up the scripts I used, given that they were made and then extensively modified on short notice, so they are not in the best shape they could be.
-However, I will try to make them a bit more readable when I find the time.